 When I was a kid, we would eat Rice-A-Roni® Spanish Rice.
 My mom would add a can or two of beans and frozen corn.
 Sometimes, we would add shredded cheese to the mix.
 It was a quick, frugal meal for a working mom to serve her family, and it got the job done.
 And in thinking back to those days, I put together this recipe for vegan fiesta rice with black beans!

 This vegan black beans and brown rice recipe doesn’t taste like Rice-A-Roni®, so if you are looking for the San Francisco treat, you will not find it here.
 Nevertheless, this recipe is hearty, flavorful, and healthy.
 It is inspired by my mom’s version of Rice-A-Roni®, and traditional recipes for Mexican-style Spanish rice.
-Bringing the two together and adding some flare, makes a delicious, easy, hearty vegan meal!
+Bringing the two together and adding some flare, makes a delicious, easy, hearty vegan recipe for rice and beans!

 4 Tbsp vegan butter, divided